 Autofilling Formulas

 Autofill can also be used to copy formulas to other cells.
 When you drag the fill handle, the formula will adjust automatically to reference the corresponding cells in the new location.
-(See Also: How To Add Audio To Google Sheets)
+(See Also: How To Create A Running Balance In Google Sheets)

 Relative References